agiresearch/OpenAGI/README.md

     git clone https://github.com/agiresearch/OpenAGI.git
     ```

-1. Download preprocessed data from this [Google Drive link](https://drive.google.com/drive/folders/1AjT6y7qLIMxcmHhUBG5IE1_5SnCPR57e?usp=share_link), then put them into the *data* folder.
+1. Download preprocessed data from this [Google Drive link](https://drive.google.com/drive/folders/1AjT6y7qLIMxcmHhUBG5IE1_5SnCPR57e?usp=share_link), put it into the *root/* folder, then unzip it.
 If you would like to preprocess your own data, please run data_augmentation.py in the *data* folder.
 Raw data will be automatically downloaded using HuggingFace datasets library; for COCO, please download from [COCO](https://cocodataset.org/#download).

 ![Teaser](image/data_sample.png)